railsuser2014/openobject-doc-book-en/3/3_8/managing_accounts.rst

 The exact links depend on the modules that are installed in OpenERP.

-These links are also available to her using the navigation features such as right-clicking partner fields in the GTK client.
+These links are also available to her using the navigation features, such as right-clicking partner fields in the web and GTK client.

 The :guilabel:`Overdue payments` report produces a PDF document which is used for follow-up but it does not modify any of the partner's accounting entries.
 Its use does not increase the follow-up level so you can run this report repeatedly without any problem.

-In Open ERP you can search for a partner on the basis of the value of its trade receivables.
+In OpenERP you can search for a partner on the basis of the value of his trade receivables.
 So search for partners with a credit amount between 1 and 99999999 and you will get a list of partners that owe you payment.
 You can then select the whole list and print follow-up letters for them all.